shoaibibrahim17/Flappy-Farteev/README.md

 ## About the Game

 **Flappy Fart-eev** is a modern, humorous take on the classic side-scrolling "flappy" game genre.
-Instead of wings, our hero uses powerful farts to navigate a treacherous world of glossy green pipes.
+Instead of wings, our hero uses powerful gusts to navigate a treacherous world of glossy green pipes.
 The game features polished graphics, smooth animations, a persistent scoring system, and a unique character customization feature that lets you play as anyone (or anything) you want!

 This enhanced version includes:
 - **Enhanced Physics**: A more fluid and realistic flight model with acceleration and terminal velocity.
 - **Improved Graphics**: Dynamic, multi-layered parallax background, and visually appealing pipes with gradients and borders.
 - **Smoother Animations**: The player character now rotates based on velocity, and features idle bobbing and squash-and-stretch effects for a more lively feel.
-- **Particle Effects**: A more dynamic and humorous "fart" animation.
+- **Particle Effects**: A more dynamic and humorous "gust" animation.

 Built with pure HTML, CSS, and JavaScript, this game is designed to be lightweight, cross-platform, and easily customizable.